What do these issues — family-separation immigration policies, sexual harassment in business, and police brutality in our streets — have in common?

 Briefly, Wilber’s Integral Theory integrates these elements:

-- Quadrants: The four quadrants are four perspectives that all phenomenon possess.
+1- Quadrants: The four quadrants includes four perspectives (interior and exterior, individual and collective) that all phenomena possess.

-- Levels involve stage development, offering mindsets or vertical development.
-Each level embraces the previous level to expand and include more variables and complexity.
+2- Levels involve stage development, which offers the “structures of awareness,” or vertical development such as mindsets or attitudes.
+Each level embraces the previous level to expand structures to include more variables and complexity.

-- Lines of development are a corollary to levels, offering horizontal development at each level with a line of development such as emotions (EQ), spirituality (SQ), intuition, interpersonal, self-identity, creativity, cognitive, kinesthetics, moral, etc.
+3– Lines of development are corollary to stages, offering a horizontal perspective of development.
+Each level consists of multiple lines of aptitude, akin to Gardner’s multiple intelligences, such as emotions (EQ), spirituality (SQ), intuition, interpersonal, self-identity, creativity, cognitive, kinesthetics, moral, etc.

-- States (of consciousness) unfold within deep awareness that is both more fluid—as in a dream, wake or altered states of consciousness —and moves through stages of development, from gross, subtle and causal to non-dual awareness.
+4– States (of consciousness) involves an unfolding “space of awareness” that is fluid—as in a dream, wake, or altered states of consciousness —and moves through levels of awareness, from gross, subtle, and causal to non-dual awareness.

-- Types involve typologies such as Meyer-Briggs, Keirsey, Enneagrams, the Big Five Personality test etc.
+5- Types involve typologies such as Meyer-Briggs, Keirsey, Enneagrams, the Big Five Personality test, etc.

 Keys to Integral Theory

 The brilliance of Wilber’s model is not its content but its context.
 He combines historical and contemporary Western theories and models from psychology, economics, and science with Eastern thought, from Buddhist precepts to Hinduism, Taoism and other mystic lineages.
-His work provides a new context for viewing and leveraging all the known material, focusing on where each is most potent.
+His work provides a new context for viewing and leveraging vast knowledge and wisdom, focusing on where each is most potent.

 - Nothing is 100% right or wrong; Each theory or thinking model merely vary in their degree of incompleteness or potency.
 No one or nothing is 100% good or evil; they just vary in their degree of ignorance and disconnection.
 All knowledge is a work in progress.